The Times recommends: Hilary Franz for commissioner of public lands

 Nevertheless, we are troubled by McLaughlin’s language in an Independence Day message shared on Facebook in 2015.
 He said “a small percentage of us have awakened to the tyranny being imposed upon us at all levels of government and we are starting to take action to stop the constant erosion of our rights.”

-True character and intent is hard to divine from the cauldron of social media, where it’s easy to get caught up in heated arguments.
+True character and intent is hard to divine from the caldron of social media, where it’s easy to get caught up in heated arguments.

 If Washington voters could combine McLaughlin’s managerial and wildfire experience with Franz’s policy chops and split their ideologies down the middle, they’d have a remarkable lands commissioner.